TOSSHtoolbox/TOSSH/docs/p2_signatures.rst

 TOSSH: all remaining signatures
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is a list of all remaining signatures currently contained in TOSSH.
+This is a list of all remaining signatures contained in TOSSH as of 2021.
+Please note that newer functions might not be listed yet.

 ..
 	(`calc_All.m <./_static/matlab/TOSSH_code/TOSSH/TOSSH_code/calculation_functions/calc_All.html>`_)